 Let’s face it—Congress has become known for gridlock and inertia, with public approval ratings in the single digits.
 Sycophantic and obstructionist Republicans are blocking any meaningful dialog or bipartisanship, with Congress unable to even pass a budget on a regular schedule.
 The judicial branch, now stacked with partisans, is running circles around legislators, striking down key components of hard-fought legislation.
 Petty squabbles and pointless government shutdowns hurt Americans, damage our credibility, and could end up costing us hundreds of billions in interest if investors demand higher rates on U.S. government debt due to a lack of trust.
 We need to restore Congressional authority over the purse strings, making and declaring war, and other duties that Congress is Constitutionally authorized—or even obliged—to oversee.
 I will act to help restore Congressional authority, at all times fighting for the 99% rather than merely enriching the 1% as the Republicans do.

-Donate online at http://thripp.com/donate or mail a personal check to:
+Please donate online at Thripp.com/donate or mail a personal check to:

 Richard Thripp for Congress